Fictional serial killer enthusiasts can now stay overnight — if they dare — in the house owned by “Buffalo Bill” in The Silence of the Lambs.

 “We have been working hard to create an unforgettable experience for fans,” said Rowan.
 “That’s why we decided to offer the house on a private rental basis.
 In other words, you and your booked group alone, will have exclusive access to the house during your stay.
 No other visitors or guests will be allowed at the home or on the premises.
 We want to give fans access to this unique opportunity to spend a night or two or even a week at Buffalo Bill’s House and live out all of their ‘Silence’ fantasies.”

-Framed newspaper articles of Buffalo Bill’s “accomplishments” — “Bill Skins Fifth” — adorn the home’s walls, as well as other memorabilia from the film.
+Framed newspaper articles of serial killer Buffalo Bill’s “accomplishments” — “Bill Skins Fifth” — adorn the home’s walls, as well as other memorabilia from the film.

 As for the basement pit where Buffalo Bill’s victims rub the lotion on its skin or else it gets the hose again, Rowan says he’s created an especially terrifying experience.